praveenbalijepalli/ML-Zoomcamp2022-Capstone-Project/Readme.md

    1. Clone the directory into you work space.

+   2. Open predict_flask.py.
+Go to the part of the chart where libraries are imported.
+      Uncomment:  import tflite_runtime.interpreter as tflite  and
+      Comment:    import tensorflow.lite as tflite
+      Save the changes in the file.
+This change is temporary.
+Once we build run our docker image and test our predictions and get them right, we will change it back

    2. Build and run the application using the commands:
       ```
       docker build -t zoomcamp-capstone-1 .